 - Create the Service Account Key for the new project.

 - Select.APIs & ServicesCredentialsCREATE CREDENTIALS

-- SelectService accountand specify aService account name(for example,Prisma SaaS), which automatically populates theService account ID, then, authorizing no optional permissions or access.CREATECONTINUEDONE
+- SelectService accountand specify aService account name(for example,SaaS Security API), which automatically populates theService account ID, then, authorizing no optional permissions or access.CREATECONTINUEDONE

 - Enable Domain-wide Delegation for the new service account.GCP creates a service account client when domain-wide delegation is enabled on a service account.